danielatuesta55/web-scraping-challenge/README.md

 ### Intention of the Repository

-This Repository has been made to summit the homework assignment for my Data Science Bootcamp at Northwestern University
+This Repository has been made to submmit the homework assignment for my Data Science Bootcamp at Northwestern University

 Web scraping challenge